LeaderPortfolio

 2017

-Donated $165 million to The Nature Conservancy
+Donated $165 Million to The Nature Conservancy

-Established the Jack and Laura Dangermond Preserve.
+Made the largest donation ever to The Nature Conservancy, creating the Jack and Laura Dangermond Preserve.

-Developed ARC/INFO
+Launched ARC/INFO

 1969